 The Investor Stewardship Group (ISG) is one of the world’s largest investor-led efforts to develop a structure for both corporate governance and investment stewardship for a specific market.
 Its membership includes some of the largest U.S.-based institutional investors and global asset managers, along with several of their international counterparts.
 The members include more than 50 U.S. and international institutional investors that, in aggregate, invest over $22 trillion in the U.S. equity markets.
 The ISG is led by each member’s senior corporate governance practitioners.

-The professional experience of the members’ senior corporate governance practitioners over a number of years has shown that good corporate governance and responsible stewardship are fundamental to creating long-term value for U.S. companies and the broader U.S. economy.
-The ISG was formed to bring all types of investors together to enable them to speak with one voice on these fundamental issues of corporate governance and investment stewardship.
+The professional experience of our members’ over a number of years has shown that good corporate governance and responsible stewardship are fundamental to creating long-term value for U.S. companies and the broader U.S. economy.
+The ISG was formed to bring all types of investors together to enable them to speak with one voice on fundamental issues of corporate governance and investment stewardship.
 The result is a framework consisting of a set of stewardship principles for institutional investors and corporate governance principles for U.S. listed companies.

 The Corporate Governance principles do not apply to U.S.-registered investment companies and business development companies, because they are not operating companies and have unique corporate governance practices as provided by law.